Baghlah: Description

-Usually they had two masts using two to three lateen sails; supplementary sails like a jib were often added on the bowsprit, as well as on a topmast atop the main mast.
+Usually they have two masts using two to three lateen sails; supplementary sails like a jib are often added on the bowsprit, as well as on a topmast atop the main mast.

-As a large and heavy ship the baghlah required a crew of at least 30 sailors.
-Some had even up to 40.
+As a large and heavy ship the baghlah require a crew of at least 30 sailors.
+Some have even up to 40.

 The ghanjah or kotiya is a similar type of vessel, often difficult to distinguish from the baghlah.

 History

-Baghlahs were widely used in the past centuries as merchant ships in the Indian Ocean and the minor seas around the Arabian Peninsula.
-They reached eastwards to Sindh, India and up to the Bay of Bengal and further beyond as far as the Spice Islands.
-Southwestwards they reached down to the East African coast.
-They were one of the main types of ship used by the Bohra traders.
+Baghlahs are widely used and have been in the past centuries as merchant ships in the Indian Ocean and the minor seas around the Arabian Peninsula.
+They reach eastwards to Sindh, India and up to the Bay of Bengal and further beyond as far as the Spice Islands.
+Southwestwards they reach down to the East African coast.
+They are one of the main types of ship used by Bohra traders.

-In the early 19th century these ships were also part of pirate fleets operating from semi-independent or completely independent harbours in Persia or along the Arabian Peninsula.
+In the early 19th century these ships were also part of the pirate fleets operating from semi-independent or completely independent harbours in Persia or along the Arabian Peninsula.

 During the 19th century, the Royal Navy attempted to suppress the Indian Ocean slave trade and in his 1873 book, Captain G. L. Sulivan described the "Bugala or genuine Dhow" as "by far the most numerous class" of dhow.

-In favorable conditions a baghlah could sail up to 9 knots, but it was a somewhat unwieldy ship and was largely replaced by the easier to maneuver boom in the 20th century.
+In favorable conditions a baghlah can sail up to 9 knots, but is a somewhat unwieldy ship and is not as popular as the easier to maneuver boom.